 Prep and Aftercare

 For most medical procedures, preparation and aftercare are important stages in the process.
-However, as most patients get their stomachs pumped as an emergency procedure, there is often little or no pre-warning for this process.
+However, as most clients get their stomachs pumped as an emergency procedure, there is often little or no pre-warning for this process.
 This leaves no room for preparation.

-At the end of the procedure, the doctor may remove the tube straight away or leave it in for a time, if necessary, depending on the condition of the patient.
+At the end of the procedure, the doctor may remove the tube straight away or leave it in for a time, if necessary, depending on the condition of the client.
 After having your stomach pumped you shouldn’t have solid foods for a few hours.
 Instead, you should only consume thin liquids.

-Also, after this procedure, a patient should monitor themselves for potential side effects.
+Also, after this procedure, a client should monitor themselves for potential side effects.
 These could include coughing up phlegm, wheezing, chest pain, fatigue, or fever, all of which are signs of aspiration pneumonia.
 Other side effects are also possible, like minor bleeding, vocal cord spasms, or even a hole in the oesophagus.

-A patient may also experience withdrawal symptoms from the substance that was removed.
+A client may also experience withdrawal symptoms from the substance that was removed.
 In this case, it is important to seek help.
 Get in touch today to take the first step on your road to recovery.